sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Row Filter By Index
 ----------------------------------------

-Below is a sample workflow which contains Row Filter By Index processor in Fire Insights.
+Below is a sample workflow which contains Row Filter By Index processor in Sparkflows.
 It demonstrates the usage of Row Filter By Index node to filter rows based on Row Index Numbers or Row Index Range within the incoming dataset.

 It does the following processing of data: